SwatiPanwar/microservices-devops-platform/README.md

-# 🚀 Production-Grade Microservices DevOps Project (GitHub Ready)
+# 🚀 Production-Grade Microservices DevOps Project

 Below is a complete **industry-level repository structure + starter code templates** you can directly push to GitHub and showcase on Upwork.